chanzuckerberg/cellxgene/README.md

 conda activate cxg
 ```

-3. Install excellxgene with pip (should be version 1.0.7)
+3. Install excellxgene with pip (the latest version should be `1.0.8`)
 ```
 pip install excellxgene
 ```